 - 6.1 The main benefit of the proposals is in the HRA's ability to invest in both existing and new stock for the future.
-Compared to the existing plans, the central projection is for benefits in terms of additional spending over 30 years to be in the hundreds of millions on the central projection we might be able to spend around £400m more than currently planned over that period albeit that the current plans are not adequate in the medium term, so we are not likely to be able to fund much more than the 'basic' level listed by the stock condition survey last year as a result of better funding levels implied in the settlement, control of our own interest costs and rents and keeping all of projected Right to Buy receipts.
-This is not to say that this full amount will be realised as there are a lot of uncertainties within a 30 year projection, and the sensitivities are quite large. - 6.2 Without such a change, the current system will be in significant difficulty within a few years and backlogs for tenants will arise both here and at other Authorities across the country.
+Compared to the existing plans, the central projection is for benefits in terms of additional spending over 30 years to be in the hundreds of millions on the central projection we would be able to spend around £400m more than currently planned over that period, as a result of better funding levels implied in the settlement, control of our own interest costs and rents and keeping all of the Right to Buy receipts. - 6.2 Without such a change, the current system will be in difficulty within a few years and backlogs for tenants will arise both here and at other Authorities across the country.
 The government has realised that something has to be done to reform the system, and this option appears to give all stakeholders some benefit, and offers hope of a sustainable system for Council Housing into the future.